Find a vacation rental in Munich

 Across the Isar River in thedistrict, you'll find a number of hotels (especially chain properties) that are convenient to Munich's second major railway station, the Ostbahnhof.

-North of the city center, thedistrict (between the Englischer Garten and the Olympiapark) has more hotels that are worth considering if you're a fan of nightlife or early-morning jogs.
+North of the city center, thedistrict (between the Englischer Garten and the Olympiapark) has more hotels that are worth considering if you're a fan of nightlife or early-morning runs.

 are scattered around town, with several private hostels near the main railway station.
 Munich also has campgrounds, including one that operates in the Olympic Horse Stadium during Oktoberfest.

-Vacation apartments are another possibility, especially if you're staying for a few days or longer.
-Browse Booking.com's apartments in Munich listings, which include reviews by real guests.
+are another possibility, especially if you're staying for a few days or longer.
+Our two affiliate partners offer a range of places to stay:

 Next page: Munich restaurants and beer